gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 == Accreditation body

-Accreditation is a third-party attestation related to a conformity assessment body (or ‘CAB’) conveying formal demonstration of its competence to carry out specific conformity assessment tasks.
+#underline[Accreditation] is a third-party attestation related to a conformity assessment body (or "CAB") conveying formal demonstration of its competence to carry out specific conformity assessment tasks.

-- So, accreditation body is an authoritative body that performs accreditation.
+- Accreditation bodies are authoritative bodies that perform accreditation.
 The authority of an accreditation body is generally derived from government.

-  - I.e. Accredia and Ukas are the accreditation bodies officially recognized, respectively, in Italy and UK
+  - Examples: Accredia (Italy) and Ukas (UK) are officially recognized accreditation bodies in their respective countries.

 == Conformity Assessment Body (CAB)

-It is the body that performs conformity assessment services

-- Please note: An accreditation body is not a conformity assessment body
+A #underline[Conformity Assessment Body (CAB)] is an organization that performs conformity assessment services.
+It is important to note that an accreditation body is not a CAB.

-CABs, also known as Certification Bodies (e.g. CSQA, Bureau Veritas, BSI, …) can certify, according to the reference standard ISO/IEC 17024:2012:
+CABs, also known as Certification Bodies (e.g., CSQA, Bureau Veritas, BSI), can certify:

-- the competence of people
+- the competence of people according to ISO/IEC 17024:2012

-- according to the reference standard ISO19011 and ISO/IEC 17021-1, management systems, like Quality (ISO9001) ISMS (ISO/IEC 27001)
+- management systems, such as Quality (ISO 9001) and ISMS (ISO/IEC 27001), according to ISO 19011 and ISO/IEC 17021-1

-- according to the standard ISO/IEC 17065, also products and services
+- products and services according to ISO/IEC 17065

 == IAF and Mandatory Documents

-The International Accreditation Forum (IAF) is a worldwide association of accreditation bodies and other bodies interested in conformity assessment in the fields of management systems, products, processes, services, personnel, validation and verification and other similar programmes of conformity assessment.
+The #underline[International Accreditation Forum (IAF)] is a worldwide association of accreditation bodies and other bodies interested in conformity assessment in various fields.

-- IAF facilitates trade and supports regulators by operating a worldwide mutual recognition arrangement among Accreditation Bodies (ABs) in order that the results issued by Conformity Assessment Bodies (CABs) accredited by IAF members are accepted globally
+- IAF facilitates trade and supports regulators by operating a worldwide mutual recognition arrangement among Accreditation Bodies (ABs), ensuring results issued by accredited CABs are accepted globally.

-The objective of #underline[Mandatory Document 13:2020] is to enable Accreditation Bodies to harmonize their application of ISO/IEC 17011:2017 for the accreditation of bodies providing audit and certification to ISO/IEC 27001
+#underline[Mandatory Document 13:2020] aims to enable ABs to harmonize their application of ISO/IEC 17011:2017 for the accreditation of bodies providing audit and certification to ISO/IEC 27001.

-- The document specifies the areas of knowledge that the Accreditation Body shall define for specific functions for the accreditation of bodies providing auditing and certification of ISMS
+- It specifies areas of knowledge that the AB shall define for specific functions in the accreditation of bodies auditing and certifying ISMS.

-- The knowledge requirements detailed in this annex are complementary to the general competency required for each function within an Accreditation Body
+- The knowledge requirements are complementary to the general competency required for each function within an AB.

-- Generally, each assessor involved in ISMS assessment shall have a level of the knowledge described in A1 to A5 in Annex A. The knowledge in A6 and A7 can be held within the team as a whole
+- Generally, each assessor involved in ISMS assessment shall have knowledge described in A1 to A5 of Annex A, while knowledge in A6 and A7 can be held within the team.

-CAB’s client process and operation associated with ISMS cover:
+CAB’s _client process and operation_ associated with ISMS cover:

-- typical business activities related to the technical area (see ISO/IEC 17021-1:2015, clause 7.1.2)
+- _typical_ business activities related to the technical area (see ISO/IEC 17021-1:2015, clause 7.1.2)

-- information and communication technology specific to the technical area
+- information and communication technology _specific_ to the technical area

 - information security technologies and practices specific to the technical area, especially identification of information security related threats and vulnerabilities and related mitigations and controls

-- related legal requirements
+- related _legal_ requirements

 Legal requirements identified here are those regulations that the organization that is the subject of the witnessed audit would be expected to comply with either for the information security field or country/state/province within which they operate.

-Consider also IAF MD26:2023:

-- it provides for Transition Requirements for ISO/IEC 27001:2022
+#underline[IAF MD26:2023] provides transition requirements for ISO/IEC 27001:2022.

 == ISO/IEC 17024:2012 - Conformity assessment

-ISO/IEC 17024:2012 “has been developed with the objective of achieving and promoting a globally accepted benchmark for organizations operating certification of persons.
+#underline[ISO/IEC 17024:2012] “has been developed with the objective of
+_achieving_ and _promoting_ a globally accepted benchmark for organizations operating _certification of persons_".

-- Certification for persons is one means of providing assurance that the certified person meets the requirements of the certification scheme
+- Certification for persons is one means of providing assurance that the _certified person meets the requirements of the certification scheme_

-- Confidence in the respective certification schemes for persons is achieved by means of a globally accepted process of assessment and periodic re-assessments of the competence of certified persons
+- Confidence in the respective certification schemes for persons is achieved by means of a globally accepted process of assessment and _periodic re-assessments_ of the competence of certified persons

 However, it is necessary to distinguish between situations where certification schemes for persons are justified and situations where other forms of qualification are more appropriate.

-- The development of certification schemes for persons, in response to the ever increasing velocity of technological innovation and growing specialization of personnel, can compensate for variations in education and training and thus facilitate the global job market
+- The development of certification schemes for persons can compensate for variations in education and training and thus facilitate the global job market

 - Alternatives to certification can still be necessary in positions where public services, official or governmental operations are concerned

-In contrast to other types of conformity assessment bodies, such as management system certification bodies, one of the characteristic functions of the certification body for persons is to conduct an examination, which uses objective criteria to measure competence and scoring.
+In contrast to other types of conformity assessment bodies,  one of the characteristic functions of the certification body for persons is to conduct an examination, which uses objective criteria to measure competence and scoring.

-- While it is recognized that such an examination, if well planned and structured by the certification body for persons, can substantially serve to ensure impartiality of operations and reduce the risk of a conflict of interest, additional requirements have been included in this International Standard
+- While it is recognized that such an examination, if well planned and structured by the certification body for persons, can substantially serve to ensure impartiality of operations and reduce the risk of a conflict of interest

-In either case, this International Standard can serve as the basis for the recognition of the certification bodies for persons and the certification schemes under which persons are certified, in order to facilitate their acceptance at the national and international levels.
+- In either case, this International Standard can serve as the basis for the recognition of the certification bodies for persons and the certification schemes under which persons are certified

 - Only the harmonization of the system for developing and maintaining certification schemes for persons can establish the environment for mutual recognition and the global exchange of personnel

-This International Standard specifies requirements which ensure that certification bodies for persons operating certification schemes for persons operate in a consistent, comparable and reliable manner.
+- This International Standard specifies requirements which ensure that certification bodies for persons operating certification schemes for persons operate in a consistent, comparable and reliable manner.

 - The requirements in this International Standard are considered to be general requirements for bodies providing certification of persons

+#pagebreak()

 Certification of persons can only occur when there is a certification scheme.
-The certification scheme is designed to supplement the requirements included in this International
+The certification scheme is designed to supplement the requirements included in this International Standard.

 - Standard and include those requirements that the market needs or desires, or that are required by governments.